bonitasoft/bonita-doc/md/ldap-synchronizer.md

 optional attribute that renames the Bonita group instead of using the original LDAP group name.

 force\_add\_non\_existing\_users
-optional Boolean attribute (true by default) that defines whether group members that are not present in Bonita BPM should be imported (if false, these users are ignored).
+optional Boolean attribute (true by default) that defines whether group members that are not present in Bonita should be imported (if false, these users are ignored).

 Example of group declarations: